openedx/edx-documentation/en_us/install_operations/source/configuration/edx_search.rst

 ElasticSearchEngine is a ElasticSearch back-end implementation.
 It uses same ElasticSearch version that is already part of Open edX Platform.
-The current version is v0.90.13, and Django Elasticsearch is 0.4.5.
+The current version is v1.5.2.
+The ElasticSearch Python client is the latest 1.x version.

 ************************
 EdX Search Requirements